You could be booked if your smartphone does not have Aarogya Setu app

 New Delhi, May 05: Not having the Aarogya Setu application may land you in trouble.
 The Noida police have said that they would randomly check people on the streets for the application.

-However, they have not clarified what they plan to do if a person does not have a smartphone or has stepped out without a phone.
+However they have not clarified what they plan to do if a person does not have a smartphone or has stepped out without a phone.
 However, if a person who has a smartphone does not have the app, that person could be punished for violation of lockdown rules.

+However, there is no clarity on persons who do not have a smartphone.
+The police say that they cannot force a person to buy a smartphone.
+Additional DCP (Law and Order) Ashutosh Dwiwedi said that if smartphone users do not have the application on their phones, it would amount to lockdown violation.
+Hence it would be punishable, he also said.

 Aarogya Setu app must for employees in both govt and pvt sector